eric-at-nocoast/zendesk-node-api/README.md

 ```

 ### Show a ticket
-Returns a promise containing a JSON object of a specific ticket
+Returns a promise containing an object of a specific ticket

 ```javascript
 zendesk.tickets.show(TICKET_ID).then(function(ticket){